 Kishu Paulownia Chests

 Paulownia wood gives Kishu tansu their unmistakable warm hue.
 Each chest of drawers is crafted with seamless precisio...

 Mild temperatures and low rainfall offer ideal conditions for trekking the Kumano Kodo Pilgrimage Route.
 Head to Kimiidera Temple for some of the earliest-blooming cherry blossoms in Wakayama and the Kansai region—full bloom is usually early April.

 Beachgoers flock to the picturesque and dramatic coastline to soak up the sun when beach season gets fully underway in July.
 Through July and the first half of August, the Wakayama night sky fizzes with firework displays.

-Blazing red maple leaves transform the gardens of majestic Wakayama Castle come mid-November.
+Blazing red maple leaves transform the gardens of majestic Wakayama Castle in mid-November.
 Shingu City celebrates its local festival in early October, in which divine spirits are transported along the Kumano River.